mashilb/finalproject.github.io/README.md

-# Recommended to look the website through a dekstop
+# Please access the website using a dekstop
 # Note that this website is not responsive